 1. Easy to Use

 The sign-up process was honesty quite easy.
 It took me 10 minutes to complete.
 I answered several multiple-choice questions, mostly about myself and my current emotional and mental health.
 I wasn’t asked anything too personal, so I didn’t have to worry about confidential information landing in someone’s hands I didn’t trust yet.
 I like that they offer 24/7 unlimited messaging.
 I heard back from a signed therapist within 24 hours of my first message.
 Later, I wanted to explore some of the other services they offer such as a phone session and video session.
 I had to make an appointment for those but that was quick and easy too.
 It was nice meeting my therapist in person.
-I was apprehensive at first about doing a video session, but I happy I did.
-Once I overcame my initial fear of not knowing how this will go, I started to see the benefits in video online therapy.
+I was apprehensive at first about doing a video session, but I am happy I did.
+Once I overcame my initial fear of not knowing how this will go, I started to see the benefits of video online therapy.

 BetterHelp has fair prices, compared to its competitors.
 I opted for the weekly option recently which suited my needs well.
 A while back, I went with the monthly option while I was going through something that I knew would last for a few months and could really use a solid support system.
 I found it encouraging that a longer subscription plan was also cheaper.
 In some ways, it helped with my treatment plan because I knew what to expect and I knew that I wouldn’t have to go through this alone.
 They even offered a sliding scale when it was starting to be more of a financial burden.
 I was surprised that they were willing to accommodate.
 That was a huge relief!